IAmRadek/git-pr/README.md

 1. PR title (auto-filled from commit message if tag is detected)
 2. Tag/ticket identifier (with autocomplete from history)
 3. Base branch selection (if multiple candidates)
-4. PR description (opens your editor)
-5. Implementation details (opens your editor)
+4. Form fields (as defined in your config)
-6. Reviewer selection (multi-select from available reviewers)
+5. Reviewer selection (multi-select from available reviewers)

 ### Update Related PRs Only